janreges/siteone-crawler/README.md

   simultaneous requests to the server than this number.
 Use carefully!
 A high number of workers can cause a DoS attack.
   Default is `3`.
 * `--memory-limit=<size>`          Memory limit in units `M` (Megabytes) or `G` (Gigabytes).
 Default is `512M`.
+* `--allowed-domain-for-external-files=<domain>`  Primarily, the crawler crawls only the URL within the domain for initial URL.
+This allows you to enable loading of file content from another domain as well (e.g. if you want to load assets from a CDN).
+Can be specified multiple times.
+Use can use domains with wildcard `*`.
+* `--allowed-domain-for-crawling=<domain>`  This option will allow you to crawl all content from other listed domains - typically in the case of language mutations on other domains.
+Can be specified multiple times.
+Use can use domains with wildcard `*` including e.g. `*.siteone.*`.
 * `--single-foreign-page`          If crawling of other domains is allowed (using `--allowed-domain-for-crawling`), it ensures that when another domain is not on same second-level domain, only that linked page and its assets are crawled from that foreign domain.